CRL Check Explained: How to Check the Certificate Revocation Status?

 OCSP based checks offer results within a few seconds of its run time, where the client checks the status of a certificate by contacting OCSP responder or using the available CRLs.

-This ensures that any change that may be made to the validity of the certificate, for example by revocation, is quickly identified and addressed.
+This ensures that any change that may be made to the certificate’s validity, for example, by revocation, is quickly identified and addressed.

 Also Read: Fixing NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox

-The availability of information as and when the real-time checks are conducted ensures that clients can deny access to certificates that have been revoked, a situation that can cost time in the event that the latest status information has not been updated.
+The availability of information as and when the real-time checks are conducted ensures that clients can deny access to certificates that have been revoked, a situation that can cost time if the latest status information has not been updated.

 Enhanced Security

-Client based certificate status check is more secure for the servers and it also tends towards directly checking the validity of the certificate.
+Client-based certificate status checks are more secure for the servers, and they also tend towards directly checking the validity of the certificate.

 This eliminates the dangers of accepting certificates that have been compromised, or certificates that have been revoked thus ensuring continued, secure communications.